Acts 4

 36And Joses, who by the apostles was surnamed Barnabas, (which is, being interpreted, The son of consolation,) a Levite, and of the country of Cyprus, 37Having land, sold it, and brought the money, and laid it at the apostles’ feet.

-Barnabas is not just an example.
-He is a person.
+Barnabas is a person, not a type.
 His name will appear again and again in Acts.
 He will be Paul's first mentor, the one who stands up for Paul when he is newly converted and nobody trusts him.
 He will travel with Paul on the first missionary journey.
 He will eventually part ways with Paul over a dispute about John Mark, and yet he will believe in John Mark when Paul doubts him.
 All of this flows from his nature: a son of encouragement, a nurturer of new believers, a builder of bridges.
-The chapter ends by introducing him not with a theological statement but with a particular action.
-This is how you know what someone believes: watch what they do with their money.